-The planning application for the Queensmere site is the first exciting step in delivering vibrancy and activity in the town centre, delivering new homes, vibrant town centre uses and public spaces for the whole community to use and enjoy.
+The outline planning application for the Queensmere site is the first exciting step in delivering vibrancy and activity in the town centre, delivering new homes, vibrant town centre uses and public spaces for the whole community to use and enjoy.

 The Queensmere site is c.5 hectares in size and includes the existing shopping centre and the associated car park as well as Wellington House, Dukes House, and a number of properties on the northern side of the High Street.